 How has the open ocean ecosystem changed through time?

 I am broadly interested in how a functional (open ocean) marine ecosystem can exist, has existed, and has changed over geologic time, in conjunction with major changes in climate, biotic turnover, and earth system shifts.
-The fossil record provides a rich historical record that can be examined, in conjunction with climatic proxies and other tools (eg. phylogenies), to look at how these changes interact with evolution and ecosystem function.
+The fossil record provides a rich historical record that can be examined, in conjunction with climatic proxies and other tools (eg. phylogenies, ecosystem models, and more), to look at how these changes interact with evolution and ecosystem function.
 I am also interested in the evolution of fish, and the evolution of ecological roles played by fish and other marine megafauna within the pelagic ecosystem.
 My main research focus is on ichthyoliths, isolated fossil fish teeth and shark dermal scales, preserved in deep-sea sediment cores, to study how pelagic vertebrate consumers, and marine ecosystem function, has responded to these changes.

 I use ichthyoliths to investigate three main aspects of pelagic ecosystem evolution throughout Earth’s history, to assess changes in fish with respect to their abundance, community structure, and evolutionary dynamics.
 Interpreted within their paleoenvironmental and paleoclimatic context, ichthyoliths can reveal patterns in the coevolution of life and climate in the ocean, during periods of global change and relative stasis alike.